shieldfy/API-Security-Checklist/README.md

 - [ ] Ensure that all components of your services are statically scanned by AV software before push to production, including vendor libraries and other dependencies.
 - [ ] Design a rollback solution for deployments.

-## Monitoring
-- [ ] Use centralized loggins for all services and components.
-- [ ] Use agents to monitoring all trafic, errors, requests and responses.
-- [ ] Use alerts for SMS, Slack, Email, Telegram, Kibana, Cloudwatch e etc.
-- [ ] Check if you don't log sensetive data like Credid Cards, Passwords and PIN's.

 ------------------------------------------------------------------------------